This post contains affiliates links. I only recommend products and services I use and trust. See the full disclosure here

 Water can be a good source of magnesium if it came from deep wells or glacial runoff, but most bottled water is from surface water such as rivers which are not such great sources.

 Some purification methods such as distilling lead to the complete removal of minerals from drinking water processed by distillation, desalination, and reverse osmosis.

 Increasing diabetes both type 1 and 2

-People with diabetes are also much more likely to have kidney issues which prevent reabsorption of magnesium and so a lot more magnesium is lost in urine.
+People with diabetes are also much more likely to have kidney issues that prevent reabsorption of magnesium and so a lot more magnesium is lost in the urine.

 Also, people living with diabetes are likely to be on medications such as hypertensive meds such as Thiazides which also lead to deficiency.
 Extensive studies have reported a significant correlation between magnesium deficiency and type two diabetes.

 Practices of cultivation using fertilizers containing nitrogen, potassium, and phosphorous have to lead to depletion of soil magnesium because potassium and phosphorous found in these fertilizers are antagonists of magnesium.